jkenton/CapableOne/_posts/2019-06-04-dancing-yeltsin.md

 As paraphrased from ROTL 339: No matter how drunk you may have been once <sup>1</sup>, you can't have been as drunk as Boris Yeltsin was *ALL THE TIME* <sup>2</sup>

+If you would like to learn more about Boris Yeltsin, <a href="https://en.wikipedia.org/wiki/Boris_Yeltsin">here you go</a>

 <br />1 - Yeah, that *one time* when your friends and relatives expressed some serious concern for your continued well-being.
 <br />2 - Seriously, not close.